Avram Miller

 Avram Miller (born January 27, 1945) is an American businessman, corporate venture capitalist, scientist and technologist.
-He served as vice president, Business Development for Intel Corporation (1984-1999).
+He was vice president, business development for Intel Corporation (1984–1999).
 With Leslie L. Vadász, he co-founded Intel Capital.
 He led Intel's initiative to help create and expand residential broadband Internet access.

 After leaving Intel, he founded The Avram Miller Company, a consulting firm for technology companies.
 Miller has served as a senior advisor to Lazard, and has served as a director of various companies including CMGI, World Online, PCCW, and entertainment companies including Maxis and King World Productions.